steadybit/docs-public/install-and-configure/install-agent/install-as-docker-container.md

 ### Configure HTTP Proxy Server

-The Steadybit Outpost uses HTTP and websockets to communicate with the platform.
+The Steadybit Agent uses HTTP and websockets to communicate with the platform.
-To simplify the outpost deployment, consider to allow direct communication to our platform.
+To simplify the agent deployment, consider to allow direct communication to our platform.

-If a single entry into and out of your network is required, you can configure the outpost to use an HTTP proxy.
+If a single entry into and out of your network is required, you can configure the agent to use an HTTP proxy.
 Export the following environment variables before running the script or edit the Docker compose configuration printed by the `config` command.

 ```bash